isabella232/gimp-book-painting/paint-dynamics-howto.md

 6. Layering

 #### Paint Tools and Dry Media
 For the traditional techniques as 'Outline', 'Hatching' and 'Cross Hatching' is possible to use all main paint tools to drawing: pencil and paintbrush.
 These tools are interesting also to 'Pointillism', 'Gradate' and 'Layering' using the blend modes (Darken Only is my preferred), but the strokes are a bit uniform, some times it seems an opaque technique as 'Tempera' or 'Gouache'.
-Instead, using the 'Airbrush' or the 'Smudge', but mainly the 'Airbrush' because the Rate and Flow controls the blending is more effective and well done than other tools.
+Instead, using the 'Airbrush' or the 'Smudge', but mainly the 'Airbrush', because it has the Rate and Flow controls and the blending is more effective and well done than other tools.

 ### Dry Media Marks and Emulation techniques
 In general all dry media are similar marks among them with variations on the granularity, e.g., the graphite pencil has different hardness and is possible to see the charcoal aspect with graphite pencils with hardness around 4B~6B.